 Our customer service organization provides user technical support, support related to product inquiry, and order support.
-We support these customer service functions with an outsourced operation that has support centers located in China, South Korea, India, the Philippines, Mexico, Bulgaria and Northern Ireland.
+We support these customer service functions with two outsourced operations that have support centers located in China, South Korea, India, the Philippines, Mexico, the United States, and Bulgaria.
 Our customer service and technical personnel in each of our regions provide support services to retail purchasers of products through telephone, e-mail, forums, chat, and the Logitech Support website.
-For some of our brands, dedicated support websites and channels are available.
+For some of our brands, dedicated support websites, dedicated internal support teams and channels are available.
+To improve our customers' experience and operate efficiently, we use technology to facilitate chatbot interactions, enable self-help and apply Artificial Intelligence to optimize support searches.
 Logitech provides warranties on our branded products that range from one to five years.
-For our Video Collaboration business, we also work with channel partners to offer bundled support services with Logitech Video Collaboration solutions.
+For our Video Collaboration category, we also work with channel partners to offer bundled support services with Logitech Video Collaboration solutions.